Mecca: Ibn Battuta's description of Mecca

 One of the most famous travelers to Mecca in the 14th century was a Moroccan scholar and traveler, Ibn Battuta.
 In his rihla (account), he provides a vast description of the city.
-Around the year 1327 CE or 729 AH, Ibn Battuta arrived at the holy city.
+Around the year 1327 (729 AH), Ibn Battuta arrived at the holy city.
 Immediately, he says, it felt like a holy sanctuary, and thus he started the rites of the pilgrimage.
-He remained in Mecca for three years and left in 1330 CE.
+He remained in Mecca for three years and left in 1330.
 During his second year in the holy city, he says his caravan arrived "with a great quantity of alms for the support of those who were staying in Mecca and Medina".
 While in Mecca, prayers were made for (not to) the King of Iraq and also for Salaheddin al-Ayyubi, Sultan of Egypt and Syria at the Ka'bah.
-Battuta says the Ka'bah was large, but was destroyed and rebuilt smaller than the original and that it contained images of angels and prophets including Jesus (Isa in Islamic tradition), his mother Mary (Maryam in Islamic tradition), and many others.
-Battuta describes the Ka'bah as an important part of Mecca due to the fact that many people make the pilgrimage to it.
+Battuta says the Ka'bah was large, but was destroyed and rebuilt smaller than the original.
+According to Ibn Battuta, the original Kaaba, prior to the conquest of Makkah by the Prophet, contained images of angels and prophets including Jesus (Isa in Islamic tradition), his mother Mary (Maryam in Islamic tradition), and many others - Ibn Battuta however states these were all destroyed by the Prophet in the year of victory.
+Battuta describes the Ka'bah in his time as an important part of Mecca due to the fact that many people make the pilgrimage to it.
 Battuta describes the people of the city as being humble and kind, and also willing to give a part of everything they had to someone who had nothing.
 The inhabitants of Mecca and the village itself, he says, were very clean.
 There was also a sense of elegance to the village.

+Under the Ottomans

-Under the OttomansIn 1517, the then Sharif of Mecca, Barakat bin Muhammad, acknowledged the supremacy of the Ottoman Caliph but retained a great degree of local autonomy.
-In 1803 the city was captured by the First Saudi State, which held Mecca until 1813, destroying some of the historic tombs and domes in and around the city.
+In 1517, the Sharif of Mecca, Barakat bin Muhammad, acknowledged the supremacy of the Ottoman Caliph but retained a great degree of local autonomy.
+In 1803 the city was captured by the First Saudi state, which held Mecca until 1813, destroying some of the historic tombs and domes in and around the city.
 The Ottomans assigned the task of bringing Mecca back under Ottoman control to their powerful Khedive (viceroy) and Wali of Egypt, Muhammad Ali Pasha.
 Muhammad Ali Pasha successfully returned Mecca to Ottoman control in 1813.
-In 1818, the Saud were defeated again but survived and founded the Second Saudi State that lasted until 1891 and led on to the present country of Saudi Arabia.
+In 1818, the Saud were defeated again but survived and founded the Second Saudi state that lasted until 1891 and led on to the present country of Saudi Arabia.
 In 1853, Sir Richard Francis Burton undertook the Muslim pilgrimage to Mecca and Medina disguised as a Muslim.
 Although Burton was certainly not the first non-Muslim European to make the Hajj (Ludovico di Varthema did this in 1503), his pilgrimage remains one of the most famous and documented of modern times.
 Mecca was regularly hit by cholera outbreaks.
 Between 1830 and 1930, cholera broke out among pilgrims at Mecca 27 times.